 Is Iowa a Mother or Father State?

 While dated ideologies have always shown women to have rights to children, more modern ways of thinking have helped fathers win cases in court.
 This is because it is clear how important the father is in a child's life.
-If you are a dad seeking custody of his child, speak with a Des Moines child custody lawyer at Family Law Solutions of Iowa.
+If you are a dad seeking custody of his child, speak with a child custody lawyer in Des Moines at Family Law Solutions of Iowa.

 What Is Considered an Unfit Parent in Iowa?